CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/impersonation/run-as-exception.md

 ---
 title: "RunAsException"
 linkTitle: "RunAsException"
-description: "Exception thrown when the provided UserCredentials has an invalid domain, username or password."
+description: "The exception thrown when the provided UserCredentials has an invalid domain, username or password."
 ---

 # {{% param title %}}